xxyzz/WordDumb/README.md

 https://user-images.githubusercontent.com/21101839/124686751-39f3aa00-df06-11eb-9b07-8c8f98544683.mov

 - Install [KFX Input](https://www.mobileread.com/forums/showthread.php?t=291290) plugin for KFX books(optional if you don't use this format).
+The installation steps are similar to the above video.

 - Set preferences